erickayalarias/Backend-Hackaton/README.md

 <b>npm run test</b>           -It will start the tests, you can check how the test works in src/test/developer.test.js.<br /><br />

-<b>npm run dbTest</b>         -You will find the database for testings, have the same information that the original database and you can execute the same commands that mwc does.
+<b>npm run dbTest</b>         -You will find the database for testings, have the same information that the original database and you can execute the same commands that mwc does. example: npm run dbTest list